frodare/addon-redux/README.md

 Ideally stories are only needed for non-redux connected components, not containers.
 However, when writing stories for components of a redux application, it is common for the components to have conatiners as children which causes problems.
 This is where the Redux Addon helps out by providing a decorator and helpful panels to support container components.

+>>This documentation is for version 2, [click here](docs/README-v1.md) for information on setting up version 1.

 ---

 ![Redux Addon History Panel](docs/addon-redux-history-panel.png?v=1)